Law to better protect

 You may be faced with a difficult situation and the person under your protection may be unable to express their wishes, for example about consent to care.
 Before making a decision, talk things over with:

 Together you should be able to determine what the person would have wished.
-If you are still at a loss, contact the Curateur public.
+You can always hire a lawyer or a notary to guide you through the process.

 You are not allowed to relinquish your responsibilities as mandatary until a replacement (or a tutor or curator) is in place, and you have given them a final report of your administration.
 It is important to notify the Curateur public of the change, to ensure the Register of homologated mandates is updated.